btcnhung1299/study-notes/NLP/Transformer.md

 **Model architecture**:
 ![300](./resources/AttentionIsAllYouNeed-Figure1.png)

-*Note*:
+*Observations*:
-- Signals are combined from the encoder **and** masked attention values from the output.
-Intuitvely, it allows us to make prediction based on information from the input and the output up to this point.
+- In decoding, we will combine hidden state from the encoder **and** masked attention values from the output.
+Intuitvely, it allows us to make prediction based on the latent input representation as well as our preditions for the previous tokens.
-- [[Residual]] connections are applied around each layer before normalized
+- [[Residual]] connections are applied around each layer before normalized.

 **Novel blocks**:
 1. Multi-Head Attention: